 Most of my teaching concerns 20th century European political history, especially the history of Scandinavian and Baltic politics, society, and culture.
 I have also taught modules in Medieval Studies, including overview courses in Old Norse literature.

-I have administrative experience as the previous head and curricula manager of the Department of Scandinavian Studies at University of Tartu, and I am currently holding several administrative roles at UCL, including Dual Degree Coordinator at ESPS and programme convener at CMII.
-I have also been active as a translator, mainly from Icelandic and Old Icelandic into Estonian; of both modern and Medieval literature.
+I have administrative experience as the previous head and curricula manager of the Department of Scandinavian Studies at University of Tartu, and I currently hold several administrative roles at UCL.
+Sometimes I also translate books, mainly from Icelandic and Old Icelandic into Estonian.
 In 2016, I was awarded an Estonian literary debut prize.

-SUMMARY IN MANDARIN:Dr. Mart Kuldkepp (Lecturer in Contemporary Scandinavian History)
+SUMMARY IN MANDARIN:Dr. Mart Kuldkepp (Associate Professor of Scandinavian History and Politics)

 - PhD in Scandinavian Languages and Literatures.
 University of Tartu, Estonia, 2014.

 - MA cum laude in Scandinavian Languages and Cultures.
 University of Tartu, Estonia, 2010.

 - BA cum laude in Scandinavian Languages and Cultures (Swedish philology).
 University of Tartu, Estonia, 2006.